tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-with-dal.md

 For more details on DAL, see [Tezos DAL Overview](https://tezos.gitlab.io/shell/dal_overview.html).

-> **Note:** This feature is experimental and not extensively tested yet.
-Remote/distributed setups will be available before the Rio activation.

 > ⚠️ **Warning**
 >
 > The security implications for bakers in the DAL network are highlighted in the [official Octez documentation](https://octez.tezos.com/docs/shell/dal_overview.html).
 Since a baker’s bandwidth in the DAL is proportional to their stake, it may be relatively straightforward to identify the IP address of a DAL node—especially for bakers with substantial stakes.